Problems We Found in Pittsburgh, Pennsylvania Drinking Water

 Lead In Pittsburgh Drinking Water

-Pittsburgh has a lead problem, plain and simple.
+Pittsburgh has a serious problem with lead in drinking water.
 Lead enters into home tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as the recent crisis in Flint, Michigan), lead leaches into drinking water, and can reach toxic levels.
-Recent analysis for lead in Pittsburgh found a startling 90th percentile concentration of 18 parts per billion, with higher concentrations found in the summer of 2016 (22 ppb).
-In addition, over 18% of sites sampled in 2016 were found to exceed the Action Level, a set level of contamination that when surpassed requires treatment or other measures.
+Recent analysis for lead in Pittsburgh found a startling 90th percentile concentration of 20 parts per billion.
+In addition, 22 of the 161 samples exceeded the Federal Action Level of 15 parts per billion.

 It should be noted that Pittsburgh is still in compliance with federal regulations, because “an action level exceedance is not a violation” (see above linked 2016 Water Quality Report).
-EPA and CDC acknowledge, however, that there is no safe level of lead.
+EPA, CDC and American Academy of Pediatrics all acknowledge that there is no safe level of lead for children.
 In addition, federal regulations cannot take into account levels measured at an individual tap.
-See this 2016 article for more information on lead contamination in the Pittsburgh water supply.
+Check out this 2016 article for more information on lead contamination in the Pittsburgh water supply.

 Chromium 6 In Pittsburgh Drinking Water

 Chromium 6 is a highly toxic metal that is not currently regulated by the EPA.
-Pittsburgh’s tap water has recently averaged a substantial 400 parts per trillion for chromium 6.
-These levels are over 19 times higher than the concentration determined to have a negligible impact on cancer risk.
+Pittsburgh’s tap water has recently averaged 535 parts per trillion for chromium 6.
+For a bit of context, these levels are over 28 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Pittsburgh Drinking Water

 DBPs are a type of halogenated emerging contaminants that form when chlorine-based disinfectants are added to the water supply, and subsequently combine with naturally-occurring organic matter.
 These chemicals are not yet well-regulated, but the EPA has stated that they have been linked to increased risk of bladder cancer, and kidney, liver, and central nervous system problems.
-Pittsburgh’s tap water has recently had moderately high levels of DBPs, with a recent average of 88 parts per billion (the majority of which come from trihalomethanes).
+EPA regulates two types of DBPs: Total Trihalomethanes and Haloacetic Acids 5).
+Pittsburgh’s tap water has recently had moderately high levels of DBPs, and the highest concentration of Trihalomethanes was 123 parts per billion, which exceeds Maximum Contaminant Level of 80 parts per billion.

 Use Of Chloramine In Pittsburgh Tap Water